MojosBeans100/CI-MS5-loveplants/README.md

 Ensure quality of media is high

 ## Sitemap.xml
-List a websites important URLs
+A sitemap.xml file was generated using [XML Sitemaps](https://www.xml-sitemaps.com/), whereby the deployed project link was inserted and a list of important URLs was retrieved.
+This document speeds up content discovery when search engines are crawling the website, to ensure no important URLs are missed.

 ## Robots.txt
-Tells a search engine where they are not allowed to go on the website Having this files shows acknowledgement that search engines are allowed on the site and have free access to it Having this improves SEO quality
+A robots.txt file was created to manage traffic to the website and tell a search engine where they are not allowed to go on the website, for example, the account authentication pages (Sign Up, Log In etc).
+Having this files also shows acknowledgement that search engines are allowed on the site and have free access to it, which improves SEO quality.

 ## Further Steps
+This section describes further steps which would be required to deploy the web application to a custom domain.
+These steps were not carried out in this development project.

-Register sitemap with Google
+1. Register sitemap with Google https://developers.google.com/search/docs/advanced/sitemaps/build-sitemap
-https://developers.google.com/search/docs/advanced/sitemaps/build-sitemap

-Test robots.txt file
+2. Test robots.txt file
 https://support.google.com/webmasters/answer/6062598?hl=en

 ### Google Raters